What Are Allergy Shots?

-An allergy occurs when the body’s immune system has an exaggerated reaction to a usually harmless substance.
-Some common allergens (substances that trigger the allergy) are dust mites, molds, pollen, pets with fur or feathers, stinging insects, and foods.
+An allergy is when the body’s immune system overreacts to a usually harmless substance.
+Things that cause allergic reactions are called allergens.
+Common allergens include dust mites, molds, pollen, pets with fur or feathers, stinging insects, and foods.

-The best way to prevent or control allergy symptoms is to avoid triggers.
-An allergist (a doctor trained to identify and treat allergies) will look for causes of an allergy by testing a person’s reaction to specific allergens with skin or blood tests.
-Then, based on the test results, the allergist or another doctor can recommend treatments, including medications and ways to avoid exposure to allergens.
+The best way to prevent or control allergy symptoms is to avoid allergens.
+Allergists (doctors who identify and treat allergies) look for causes of an allergic reaction with skin tests and blood tests.
+Based on the test results, they can recommend treatments, including medicines and ways to avoid allergens.